• Skip to primary navigation

 Winter in Alberta brings lots of fun festivals around the province.
 Festivals are a great way to get to know the local community, learn about the area’s traditions, and, let’s face it, have a lot of fun.

 Popular winter festivals in Alberta include the Lake Louise Ice Magic Festival, Ice on Whyte in Edmonton, Silver Skate Festival in Edmonton, Sylvan Lake Winter Fest, Jasper in January, and SnowDays Festival in Banff National Park.
+Expect such fun things as ice sculptures and of course, lots of hot chocolate!

 See the Ice Bubbles in Alberta

 Seeing the ice bubbles on a frozen Alberta lake is one of the coolest things to do in winter.
 This natural phenomenon occurs when bacteria feeds on decaying plants on the bottom of the lake beneath the frozen ice surface.
 Methane gas is then released forming thousands of bubbles and when they float to the surface they are trapped in frozen, suspended stacks.
-The result is lava-lamp like effect on the ice surface making for incredible photographs.
+The result is a lava-lamp-like effect on the ice surface making for incredible photographs.

 This phenomenon can occur in any lake, but the most popular spots to see the ice bubbles are at Lake Abraham and Lake Minnewanka.
 The best time to see the ice bubbles are from December – March.